lightsoutgames/godot-accessibility/README.md

 This plugin implements a screen reader for user interfaces created with the [Godot game engine](https://godotengine.org).
 The goal is to enable the creation of [audio games](https://en.wikipedia.org/wiki/Audio_game) with Godot, as well as to add accessibility functionality to user interfaces and to encourage the creation of accessible games.

+For best results, please use [Godot 3.2 Beta 4](https://downloads.tuxfamily.org/godotengine/3.2/beta4/) at minimum.
+3.2 has minor accessibility fixes needed to get the most out of this addon.

 ## Why?

 As a blind gamer and software developer, I've long had an interest in developing games.
-But while I can assemble and integrate bunches of individual libraries to achieve the functionality I need, game engines already ship battle-tested components for almost every feature I could possibly want.
+But while I can assemble and integrate bunches of individual libraries to achieve the functionality I need, game engines already ship battle-tested components for almost every feature I could possibly want, all of which are well-integrated and nicely documented.
 Accessibility is a glaring exception.

 If so many developers are flocking to engines like Unity, it must be that they derive some advantage from the platform.
 But because the Unity development environment isn't accessible, I as a blind developer have no way of knowing whether that style of development would work for me.
-This addon is my way of exploring those possibilities.
+This addon is my way of exploring those possibilities and, with any luck, of making compelling games of my own.

 Anecdotally, I've learned that building games with Godot is not only possible, but is becoming very fast as I refine my workflow.
 My process probably looks nothing like that of most other Godot users.
 I use the editor to set up scenes, edit properties, etc. Then I drop to a shell prompt, edit the _.tscn_ files by hand, then run the game from the shell.
-The editor is more of an exploratory interface for the work I mostly do by hand.
+The editor is more of an exploratory interface for the work I mostly do by hand, and has been invaluable at helping me discover property and signal values without pouring through pages of documentation for multiple classes.
 But even though this approach is a bit more obtuse than just picking a scripting language, what I get from Godot is a set of components that can perform just about any game-related task I need.
 I also can export games to just about any platform--Windows, Linux, MacOS, Android, iOS, and UWP for the Xbox One.

 ## Installation

 There is an [accessible starter project](https://gitlab.com/lightsoutgames/godot-accessible-starter) that does most of this for you, and sets up a basic project with an in-game screen reader and editor accessibility.
 But here are the steps from an empty Godot project:

 1. Place this repository in a directory named _addons/godot-accessibility_ inside your project.
-This plugins files should be reachable at the Godot path _res://addons/godot-accessibility_.
+This plugins root directory should be reachable at the Godot path _res://addons/godot-accessibility_.
 2. Download the [latest release of the Godot TTS plugin](https://gitlab.com/lightsoutgames/godot-tts/-/jobs/artifacts/master/download?job=publish) and place its files in _addons/godot-tts_.
 When complete, you should have paths like _addons/godot-tts/TTS.gd_.
 3. Enable the Godot Accessibility plugin from the editor UI.
 Or, if you have a _project.godot_ file, ensure that you have a section like:
 ```